 All approved theses must be submitted in the PSU Graduate School's Electronic Thesis and Dissertation (ETD) format.
 This formatting is very specific and must be followed in order to submit the final thesis online and qualify for graduation.
 Students are advised to utilize the ETD format early on in their thesis writing process in order to avoid last minute reformatting issues.
-Full instructions for ETD requirements are on the PSU Graduate School webpage, as well as a formatting checklist.
+Full instructions for ETD requirements are on the PSU Graduate School webpage.
 The final thesis or dissertation should be submitted via electronic submission.